Muffin Break row: Why should millennials work for free?

 She adds: "In essence they're working for free, but I can tell you every single person who has knocked on my door for an internship or work experience has ended up with a job.
 Every single person, because they back themselves."

-Now I'm Generation X rather than a baby-boomer, for what it's worth, and judging from her photo Ms Brennan is as well – but I can tell you right now I have never worked for nothing, and nor would I expect my Millenial children to.
+Now I'm Generation X rather than a baby-boomer, for what it's worth, and judging from her photo Brennan is as well – but I can tell you right now I have never worked for nothing, and nor would I expect my millenial children to.

 Mind you, this may be a bigger problem for the Muffin Break operation, which is part of franchise giant Foodco – across the Tasman, a former Foodco franchisee made a submission to an inquiry into breaches of the franchise code of conduct, detailing how he lost everything operating two Muffin Break stores in New South Wales.